 The classic car market can be notoriously lucrative.
 What you may consider an average runaround could be a piece of motoring history to somebody else.

-The world record for a classic car sold at auction was recently broken – a 1962 Ferrari 250 GTO fetched an astonishing $48.4 million when it went under the hammer in California in August.
+The world record for a classic car sold at auction was for a 1962 Ferrari 250 GTO, which fetched an astonishing $48.4 million when it went under the hammer in California in August 2018.

 Porsche 996 911

 The 996 generation of the iconic 911 – known as the “fried egg” 911 on account of the shape of its headlamps – is one of very few examples of the sports car that remains affordable.
 Every iteration of the 911 has skyrocketed in value, and if history is anything to go by the 996 will be next in line.